 From the Charges Pareto Diagram, it’s recommended for VivaColombia to look further at their check-in procedures and how their staff communicates with its customers.
 Over 40% of all charge related complaints had to do with customers being charged an unexpected check-in fee if they printed their boarding pass at the airport.
 This seems to be an issue of clarity and transparency.
-VivaColombia states that all potential customer fees are clear in their website for the customer to see at the point of booking their flight.
+VivaColombia states that all potential customer fees are transparent on their website for the customer to see at the point of booking their flight.

 Quality and Process Improvement

-In the Negative Review’s Pareto Analysis, Staff / Service and Schedule were the next two categories driving negative sentiments and these should also be addressed by VivaColombia.
-In the VivaColombia case these two categories also resonate with the issues that came about their rapid growth.
+In the Negative Review’s Pareto Analysis, Staff / Service and Schedule were the next two categories driving negative sentiments, and these should also be addressed by VivaColombia.
+In the VivaColombia case, these two categories also resonate with the issues that came about their rapid growth.

 Model for Quality Improvement

-The quality of a service can be framed in three factors to assess for potential quality improvements.
-These three factors are: Conformance Quality (how the service is delivered), Performance Quality (what are the customer’s preferences) and Communication Quality (what are the customer’s expectations).
+The quality of service can be framed in three factors to assess for potential quality improvements.
+These three factors are Conformance Quality (how the service is delivered), Performance Quality (what are the customer’s preferences) and Communication Quality (what are the customer’s expectations).
 When these factors are assessed individually for VivaColombia, communication quality seems to be a factor that has to be explored further.
 It seemed evident from the TripAdvisor analysis that the charge structure was not being communicated effectively and causing customer satisfaction to decrease.

-When the conformance quality is compromised it has a detrimental effect on the customer’s expectations.
+When the conformance quality is compromised, it has a detrimental effect on the customer’s expectations.
 When the customer’s expectations are managed inadequately, customers tend to be disappointed with the service delivered since what he/she gets does not conform to their preferences as a customer.
 In summary, these three factors of quality are tied together in a continuum where problems usually can be traced back to gaps between them.

 Examples of Process Improvement in the Airline Industry

-Although quality improvement is overall part of process improvement, it will be worth to mention that VivaColombia should consider examples in process improvement techniques to reduce expenses and become a more efficient business model.
+Although quality improvement is an overall part of process improvement, it will be worth to mention that VivaColombia should consider examples in process improvement techniques to reduce expenses and become a more efficient business model.
 Below are two examples of how the industry has adopted process improvement techniques to improve operational efficiencies.